pingcap/docs-cn/tools/tidb-binlog-cluster.md

         ```toml
         # downstream storage, equal to --dest-db-type
-        # Valid values are "mysql", "pb", "kafka", "flash", and "tidb".
+        # Valid values are "mysql", "pb", "kafka", and "flash".
         db-type = "pb"

         # Uncomment this if you want to use `pb` or `sql` as `db-type`.